Luis7orres/C_salexigens_FUR_direct_regulon/README.md

 # TMF_LuisTorres
 ## Iron homeostasis and osmoadaptation: identification of the direct regulon of Fur metalloregulators in Chromohalobacter salexigens
-Code used for ChIP-Seq analysis of Fur1 and Fur2 mutants during master thesis.
+This repository contains the scripts utilized for the ChIP-Seq data analysis of Fur1 and Fur2 mutants under 0.6 and 2.5M NaCl salinity conditions

-The analyses were divided in two parts
+## Contents

-## 1. *SHELL*
+### 1. *SHELL*
-Read mapping and peak calling for Fur1 and Fur2 under 0.6M and 2.5 ChIP-Seq reads
+This section includes scripts for read mapping and peak calling for Fur1 and Fur2 mutants under different salinity conditions.

 ### FULL DATASET ANALYSIS
 - FUR1_analysis.sh